 Issue of call letter for Written Test for the shortlisted candidates- (through email only.
 List will also be displayed on www.tiss.edu)

-Written Test & Personal Interview at TISS, Mumbai Campus Only
+Date of Written Test & Personal Interview (Tuljapur Campus)

-Note: Shortlisted candidate based on written test only will be called for interview
+Note: Only shortlisted candidate based on written test will be called for interview

 Announcement of Selected Candidates (List will be displayed on www.tiss.edu)

 Verification of documents and payments of fees: Selected candidate must have sent their scanned copies of fees challan, all the documents to firstname.lastname@example.org.
 However, admission will be provisional till verification of original certificates.

 Announcement of First Waitlist on TISS website (List will also be displayed on www.tiss.edu)